-Turkeys aren’t the only ones who dread Thanksgiving.
+Turkeys aren’t the only ones who dread the holidays.

 While it’s true you probably won’t have your head lopped off or endure stuffing crammed in unspeakable crevasses, you will likely be required to make small talk with your extended family — and, to many, that’s a fate far worse than being basted.

 So as a special treat for when you’re forced to again explain why you aren’t married yet or struggling to live up to the accomplishments of your cousin Bradley (he drives a Subaru, you know), we put together this list of songs that might apply.
 You’re right, none of these are all that literally about withstanding a barrage of criticism from relatives — but would you ever really want to listen to them if they were?

 Also, it should be noted that none of this applies to my actual family.
 That would only make my Thanksgiving or holiday dinner more awkward — which is the opposite effect I’m going for.

 Clearly, this (and arguably every) song is about a girl.
 It’s the seventh word Jack White sings.
 But whether you’re playing host or visiting your aunt, the sentiment behind the title of this song might feel startlingly familiar.
 (Also acceptable from the White Stripes: ‘Offend in Every Way,’ ‘I’m Slowly Turning into You.’)

 ‘Keep the Car Running’

 Where is it written that you can’t run inside, do a lap around the table, shake a few hands, kiss the new baby, grab a plate, fill it up, then head right back out the door?
 I mean, you’ll send the plate back, right?
 You’re not a monster.
 Arcade Fire know.

 ‘You Talk Way Too Much’